CloudLabsAI-Azure/Cloud-Native-Application/labguide/gl-05-Updating-Apps&Managing-Load-Balancing.md

     ![](media/E5T2S4.png)

-   > **Note**: It could take a few minutes to refresh, alternately, you can find the IP using the following command in Azure Cloud Shell.
+   > **Note**: It could take a few minutes to refresh.
+Alternatively, you can find the IP using the following command in Azure Cloud Shell.
    >
    > ```bash
    > kubectl get svc --namespace contoso-traders